-What is EVOO & How Does It Compare To Other Olive Oil Grades
+What Is EVOO & How Does It Compare to Other Olive Oil Grades

-So, What Is EVOO?
+What Is EVOO?

 EVOO is short for extra virgin olive oil, which is considered the purest grade of olive oil on the market.
 The taste of EVOO is favored the world over, especially in Greece and Italy.
 It may be more expensive than other types of olive oil for its high quality.

-How Does EVOO Compare To Other Olive Oil Grades?
+How Does EVOO Compare to Other Olive Oil Grades?

-As we mentioned in the intro, EVOO is an acronym that stands for extra virgin olive oil.
-To understand what extra virgin means, we should talk more about the various categories olive oil is organized into.
-We wrote about these classes or grades in another article, so be sure to check that out if you missed it.
-This will be the shortened version.
+As mentioned in the intro, EVOO is an acronym that stands for extra virgin olive oil.
+To understand what extra virgin means, it’s time to talk more about the various categories olive oil is organized into.

 The grades of olive oil are: